Jaidon-Smith/jaidon-smith.github.io/_posts/2022-05-29-consolidating-radicals.md

 |Meaning|Origin|||
 |Wanikani Level|3|||

 No Kangxi for this radical.
-There is a kanji for this radical that is composed of 儿 and 二
+There is a kanji with the same meaning for this radical that is composed of 儿 and 二

 ## 井 Well